The Stand Ahead™ Challenge for Women's Brain Health

 "We hope that the Stand Ahead Challenge will spark an important conversation about brain health and about how researchers need to explore the reasons why women suffer from dementia and other brain-aging disorders more than men," said WBHI Founder and CEO Lynn Posluns.

-Ms. Posluns said that WBHI is deeply grateful for the support of Brain Canada, which will be matching donations dollar for dollar, effectively doubling the value of each contribution.
+Ms. Posluns said that WBHI is deeply grateful for the support of Brain Canada, which will be matching donations for women's brain health research through its partnership with Health Canada, up to $250,000, effectively doubling the value of each contribution.

 "To date, Brain Canada has invested more than $3.25 million in six research programs across Canada with a sex and/or gender component, and we are delighted to be committing matching funds for the Stand Ahead Challenge.
 This will enable us to expand our support of women's brain health research, through a long-standing partnership with Women's Brain Health Initiative.
 In addition to our focus on sex and gender, Brain Canada's goal is to consider diversity in all its forms.
 Only then can research ultimately benefit all of society," said Inez Jabalpurwala, President and CEO of Brain Canada Foundation.